-The Henry and Leigh Bienen School of Music is one of the oldest degree-granting music schools in the United States.
-Its beginning stretches back to 1873, when the Northwestern Female College and the Evanston College for Ladies incorporated into the Northwestern University Women's College.
+Northwestern University’s Henry and Leigh Bienen School of Music is one of the oldest degree-granting music schools in the United States.
+Its beginnings date to 1873, when the Northwestern Female College and the Evanston College for Ladies were incorporated into the Northwestern University Woman’s College.
 This new institution established the Conservatory of Music, and in 1891 Peter Christian Lutkin was named its director.
-In 1892, the division was renamed the Department of Music and three years later become the School of Music, with Lutkin as its first dean.
+In 1895 it became the School of Music, with Lutkin serving as its first dean.

-Lutkin’s tenure was a period of substantial growth.
-A new music building was opened adjacent to the Women's Hall, the “Beehive” practice facility was constructed, and the first honorary Doctor of Music degree was awarded in 1915 to Frederick A. Stock, conductor of the Chicago Symphony Orchestra.
-Pi Kappa Lambda, the national music honorary society, was founded in 1918, its name derived from the Greek equivalents of Lutkin’s initials.
+During Lutkin’s 33-year tenure the school grew to a position of national prominence.
+A new music building opened, the “Beehive” practice facility was constructed, and the first honorary doctor of music degree was awarded in 1915 to Frederick Stock, conductor of the Chicago Symphony Orchestra.
+Pi Kappa Lambda, the national music honorary society, was founded at Northwestern in 1918, its name derived from the Greek equivalents of Lutkin’s initials.